Image

 PoNS® Therapy for Gait and Balance Deficits in Chronic Stroke Survivors: A Single-Arm Study

-Exploring PoNS® Therapy for walking and balance after stroke.
+Exploring PoNS® Therapy for stroke-related balance and walking issues.

 Recruiting